DevNoctis1001/DevNoctis1001/README.md

 Passionate and Experienced Software Engineer || AI & Machine Learning || Web & Mobile Development || Data Science || Blockchain
 -----------------------------------------------------------------------------------------------------------------------------

 I love exploring new things in the software world.
-Finding patterns in a world of extreme data and expressing them in beautiful graphics brings me joy.
-I am fascinated by the idea of giving machines human intelligence to create great works of art.
+Finding patterns📈 in a world of extreme data and expressing them in beautiful graphics brings me joy.
+I am fascinated by the idea of giving machines human intelligence🤖 to create great works of art.
 Developing smart and useful websites to provide people with an interactive experience of the internet is something I enjoy.
 My strengths lie in creating artistic and flawless designs that draw people into the magical world of the internet.
-In the vast community of blockchain, I strive to create a more transparent and secure cryptocurrency space.
+In the vast community of blockchain, I strive to create a more transparent and secure cryptocurrency space⚖.

 <p align="center">
  <img src="https://komarev.com/ghpvc/?username=supuna97&label=Profile%20views&color=0e75b6&style=flat" alt="DevNoctis1001" />